nesi/support-docs/docs/General/Announcements/Improved_data_management_&_efficient_use_of_NeSI_HPC_storage.md

 the same format as our nobackup auto cleaning ([described here](https://support.nesi.org.nz/hc/en-gb/articles/360001162856)).
-See the file `/nesi/project/<project_code>/.policy.test/scan485/latest.summary.txt`{.code .css-9z42f9 data-renderer-mark="true"} for a summary of the number and size of files within each project that have not been accessed for more than 485 days (this is \~15 months, and is the draft auto cleaning timeframe under consideration for the project filesystem).]{#865dfa52-8d33-4a95-86b1-fcfae6f336af .inline-highlight data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment"
+See the file `/nesi/project/<project_code>/.policy.test/scan485/latest.summary.txt` for a summary of the number and size of files within each project that have not been accessed for more than 485 days (this is \~15 months, and is the draft auto cleaning timeframe under consideration for the project filesystem).]{#865dfa52-8d33-4a95-86b1-fcfae6f336af .inline-highlight data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment"